 Squamous cell carcinoma is a type of vulvar cancer.
 The tumour starts from the skin on the surface of the vulva.
 In many cases, squamous cell carcinoma in the vulva develops from one of two pre-cancerous diseases: high grade squamous intraepithelial lesion (HSIL) or differentiated vulvar intraepithelial neoplasia (dVIN).

 The vulva is the external part of the female genital tract.
 It forms the opening of the vagina and includes the mons pubis, labia majora, labia minora and clitoris.
 The vulva is composed of skin.
 The surface of the skin is called the epidermis and is mostly made up of squamous cells.
 The tissue beneath the epidermis is called the dermis, it contains blood vessels and connective tissue.

 The diagnosis of squamous cell carcinoma is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The entire tumour is usually then removed in a procedure called an excision or resection.

-Grade is a word pathologists use to describe how different cancer cells look compared to the normal squamous cells in the epidermis.
-The grade can only be determined after tissue has been examined under the microscope.
+Pathologists use the word grade to describe the difference between the tumour cells in squamous cell carcinoma and the non-cancerous squamous cells in the epidermis.
+The grade is important because poorly differentiated tumours tend to behave more aggressively than well-differentiated tumours.
+The grade can only be determined after the tissue has been examined under the microscope.

 The grade is usually divided into three levels of differentiation: